sleepymalc/How2LaTeX/README.md

 ## Else

-Sometimes you may want to define your own operators.
-For examples, while there are a default `\ker` for producing the kernel of a function like $\ker(f)$, but there are no default `\im` for the image of a function.
+Sometimes you may want to define your operators.
+For example, while there is a default `\ker` for producing the kernel of a function like $\ker(f)$, there is no default `\im` for the image of a function.
 To do this, we should use

 ```latex
 \DeclareMathOperator{\im}{Im}